 Short answer, when it fails.
 This should not be frequently!
 Maybe every 5-15 years depending on use.
 Once the gasket no longer provides a seal, your wood stove loses heating efficiency.
 You do not want your stove to be leaky.
-To much air is how overfiring and unrepairable damage occurs.
+Too much air is how overfiring and unrepairable damage occurs.
+We replace ours every 4-6 years on average with heavy use.

 - The rope gasket creates an airtight seal between the stove door and the firebox.
 Over time, the gasket can become worn, compressed, or brittle, allowing air to leak into the stove.